mattiaslarsson1994/SMHI/docs/backend-source-files.md

    - Returns sorted list of observation points

 2. **`getStations()`**
-   - Returns list of available weather stations
+   - Returns list of available weather stations with filtering by set type
+   - Supports "core", "additional", and "all" station sets
    - Fetches station metadata from SMHI API

 3. **`resolveStations()`**